 Can you prove that?
-(Use studies, testimonials, social proof, etc. to prove your claim.)
+(Use studies, testimonials, social proof, etc. to verify your claim.)

 Vlaskovits and Cooper use what they call a Customer-Problem-Solution value proposition template.

-Customer: [who your customer is] Problem: [what problem you’re solving for the customer] Solution: [what is your solution to the problem]
+Customer: [who your target audience is] Problem: [what problem you’re solving for the customer] Solution: [what is your solution to the problem]

 Example: “Customer: I believe my best customers are small and medium-sized business (SMB) markets.
 Problem: Who cannot easily measure campaign ROI because existing solutions are too expensive, complicated to deploy, display a dizzying array of non-actionable charts.
 Solution: Low cost, easy to deploy analytics system designed for non-technical marketers who need actionable metrics.”